whitlockjc/json-refs/README.md

 ## Documentation

 The documentation for this project can be found at <https://github.com/whitlockjc/json-refs/blob/master/docs/README.md>.
+Specific documentation can be found here:

-The API can be found at <https://github.com/whitlockjc/json-refs/blob/master/docs/API.md>.
+* API documentation can be found at <https://github.com/whitlockjc/json-refs/blob/master/docs/API.md>
+* CLI can be found at <https://github.com/whitlockjc/json-refs/blob/master/docs/CLI.md>

 ## Installation